 Our analysis on prescriptions filled for drugs indicated for BPH/LUTS did not show major changes in the medical management of BPH/LUTS.
-In the 2018 ADR, we observed a rising trend in the percentage of men aged 65 and above who received a prescription for a drug indicated for BPH/LUTS, increasing from 57% in 2006 to 61% in 2013.
+In the 2018 ADR, we observed a rising trend in the percentage of men aged 65 and older who filled a prescription for a drug indicated for BPH/LUTS, increasing from 57% in 2006 to 61% in 2013.
 However, this trend has since stabilized.
 Alpha blockers remain the most commonly prescribed medication for BPH/LUTS.
-While we assessed newer drug formulations that include both an alpha blocker and 5-alpha reductase inhibitor, we did not assess the prevalence of true "combination therapy".
-Nevertheless, we found that the percentage of patients aged 65 and older who filled a prescription for a 5-alpha reductase inhibitor was 2.5 times lower than those who filled a prescription for an alpha blocker, suggesting that most patients on medical therapy for BPH/LUTS were not using combination therapy.
+We found that the percentage of patients aged 65 and older who filled a prescription for a 5-alpha reductase inhibitor was 2.5 times lower than those who filled a prescription for an alpha blocker.
 Additionally, despite FDA approval for over a decade, daily tadalafil 5mg usage remained low, with less than 1% of patients filling a prescription from 2012 to 2021.
+Our results showed that only 16% of incident patients were put on combination therapy (alpha blocker and 5-alpha reductase inhibitor) within 5 years of incident diagnosis.
+Given that combination therapy has been found to be an effective intervention for patients with BPH/LUTS, exploring the reasons behind its relatively low uptake may be a worthwhile area for future research.

 The use of MIST relative to transurethral surgery increased.
 The growth of MIST coincided with the introduction of new therapies such as prostatic urethral lift and water vapor thermal therapy.
-While evidence suggests that MIST may not mitigate LUTS to the same degree as surgical therapy, it is often associated with a more favorable side effect profile and is viewed as a "middle ground" between medical management and surgical management.
-Given that our analysis found that overall rates of all BPH surgery remained consistent from 2012 through 2021, it is more likely that MIST is replacing transurethral surgery rather than serving as that "middle ground".
+While evidence suggests that MIST may not mitigate LUTS to the same degree as surgical therapy, it is often associated with a more favorable side effect profile and is marketed as an alternative to medical and surgical management.
+Given that our analysis found that overall rates of all BPH surgery remained consistent from 2012 through 2021, it appears that MIST is being used as a substitute for transurethral surgery.
+Our results showed that patients who had MIST procedures had higher rates of subsequent BPH procedure within 2 years compared to those that had transurethral surgeries.
+This important finding should be incorporated by urologists when counseling patients regarding the risks and benefits of MIST.
+Further, TURP was the most common form of retreatment after first MIST or transurethral surgery, which suggests TURP remains a highly utilized and effective treatment method for BPH.
+The lower retreatment rate of TURP relative to MIST in our findings is consistent with results from a recent study.